George T. Downing: Family

 On November 24, 1841, Downing married Serena Leanora de Grasse.
 Serena had attended Clinton Seminary in Oneida County, New York, and was friends with the daughter of Gerrit Smith, through whom she met Downing.
 Her father was George de Grasse, born in Calcutta, India, about 1780 and originally named Azar Le Guen.
 He is believed to have been the natural, mixed-race son of François Joseph Paul de Grasse, a career French naval officer who was in the city intermittently, and an Indian woman.
 De Grasse took Azar back to Paris for his education and adopted him, naming him George de Grasse.
 The senior de Grasse was promoted to admiral in 1781, and commanding the French fleet in the west, was a naval hero of the American Revolution, conducting a blockade in the Chesapeake Bay that led to the British surrender in 1781 at Yorktown.

 By 1799, George de Grasse had immigrated from France and settled in New York City, where in 1804 he became a naturalized citizen.
 He had worked for Aaron Burr, likely through connections of his father, who gave him two lots of land.
 In New York, de Grasse met and married Maria van Surley (also known as van Salee) of New York.
 She was the daughter of John and Margaret van Surley (the surname was also recorded as Van Salee).
 Her mother was a German immigrant, and John was a veteran of the Revolution.
 His immigrant ancestor was Abraham Janzsoon van Salee, an early Moorish-Dutch settler in New Amsterdam about 1630.

 George and Maria stressed education for all three of their children.
-Serena's eldest brother was Isaac de Grasse, who was educated and became a preacher.
+Serena's eldest brother was Isaiah DeGrasse, who graduated from Newark College (now the University of Delaware) and became a Protestant Episcopal minister.
 Her second brother was John van Salee de Grasse, who was educated in Paris and at Bowdoin College's medical school; he was the first man of color (African American) to gain a medical degree in the United States.

 Downing and Serena had the following children: Serena Anne Miller, George Isaiah, Thomas, Cordelia, Irene Dow, Rebecca Medora, Mary, Georgenia Frances, Philip Bell, and Peter John.